tarekziade/boom/README.rst

 .. image:: https://img.shields.io/pypi/dd/boom.svg
     :target: https://pypi.python.org/pypi/boom/

+**ATTENTION Boom is going to be replaced by Boom2 and then deprecated**

+Follow the progress and join the party here: https://github.com/tarekziade/boom2

 Boom! is a script you can use to quickly smoke-test your web app deployment.
 If you need a more complex tool, I'd suggest looking at `Funkload <http://funkload.nuxeo.org/>`_